 Maximum number of participants: 7

-Physical difficulty: Intermediate/advanced.
+Physical difficulty: Advanced.
 Winter conditions in Greenland can be extremely harsh, and you can expect temperatures down to -25 degrees Centigrade, in addition to wind.
 There will be some hiking to get to the icebergs outside town, but it will not be very far, probably.
 Suitable clothes and heat packs will greatly help you cope with the cold, but make sure you're well equipped, or else it will not be funny.
 I will assist you in buying winter clothes, boots and gloves to make your experience comfortable and enjoyable.